 I sat here on a bench for a while, taking it all in.
 I did get a chance to stop by the little gelato shop for my breakfast and it was very good, as most of the gelato is in Italy.

 I recently read somewhere that you can tell the good stuff from the not so good stuff by how high the gelato is piled.
 Too high equates to not as good or authentic Italian gelato and also the colors of the gelato play a big role.
-Too vivid a color means that it is over processed and therefore not as good, so keep these tips in mind while searching for gelato in Italy.
+Too vivid a color means that it is over-processed and therefore not as good, so keep these tips in mind while searching for gelato throughout Italy.